-Jurisdictions responsible for alerting and warning of the general public within District are:
+The following jurisdiction is responsible for alerting and warning of the general public within District.

-- City of Stockton - County of San Joaquin
+• County of San Joaquin

-Alerting and warning will be conducted jointly by these jurisdictions through the San Joaquin Operational Area using the procedures contained in the SJOA Warning Annex (see www.sjgov.org/oes).
-The District will provide a representative to the Operational Area and SJOA Joint Information Center to assist with alert and warning messages if requested.
+Alerting and warning will be conducted jointly by these jurisdictions through the SJOA using the procedures contained in the SJOA Warning Annex (see www.sjgov.org/oes).
+The District will provide a representative to the Operational Area (OA) and SJOA Joint Information Center (JIC) to assist with alert and warning messages if requested.